heptarch/heptarch.github.io/drafts/goals.md

 P_\text{goal} \approx 0.37 \quad \Longrightarrow \quad N_\text{goals} = N_\text{shots} P_\text{goal} \approx 6.
 $$

 Since $N_\text{shots}$ has a constant of proportionality $C \approx 0.65$, this reduces to $4$ goals, which is closer to the statistical average of $2.5$ but not quite there.
-This is arguably closer than we have any right to get, but can we do better?
+This is arguably closer than we have any right to get!

 ## Angle of attack